 Concerning the enrolment policy, a foreigner has the right to enrol in study programmes in Montenegro under the same conditions as Montenegrin citizens, in compliance with the Law on Higher Education and statute of institution.
 Students with disabilities at both public and private institutions are exempt from paying tuition fees.

 In accordance with Rulebook on the criteria, method, conditions and compensation amount for exercising rights to dormitory accommodation and board, student loan, scholarship and transport allowance, higher education students who enrolled a semester of the relevant year for the first time and who have not changed their study programme are entitled to student loan.
 The criterion for granting loans is the performance accomplished in the previous year of studies.
 Under equal conditions with regard to the performance, advantage is given to students whose parents or guardians exercise the right to social security in line with regulations on social protection.
 The loan is given in monthly payments, not lower than the amount of students’ allowance for dormitory accommodation and board increased by 25%.
 Decision on the amount of loan is rendered by the Minister for each study year.
-The average loan amounts to EUR 45 per month, and is paid in ten monthly instalments.
+The average loan amounts to EUR 112,50 per month, and is paid in ten monthly instalments.
 The loan beneficiary is obliged to start repaying the loan within one year from the day when, according to the statute of the higher education institution, the student was obliged to complete the studies, and 18 months the latest.
 A student who completes their studies within the regular duration of the study programme, as defined by a higher education institution’s Statute, with the average grade ranging from 9.00 to 10, is granted full loan remission.
-Each year a call is published for 3.400 loans (850 for first year and 2550 for other year students).

 Students with disabilities, regardless of their performance and the length of study, are granted full loan remission.

-For students with disabilities, the former Ministry of Education has established a special quota for awarding grants starting from 2018/19 academic year.
-As for the 2020/2021 academic year, the public call envisages 20 scholarships for persons with disabilities, but 22 were awarded.
+For students with disabilities, the Ministry of Education has established a special quota for awarding grants starting from 2018/19 academic year.
+As for the 2022/2023 academic year, 27 scholarships were awarded to students with disabilities.

-For the 2020/2021 academic year, the Ministry awarded 15 scholarships to students of the Roma and Egyptian population.
-The amount of the scholarship is 150 euros.
+Upon a public Call, each year the Ministry awards scholarships to students of Roma and Egyptian population.
+For the 2022/2023 school year, 14 students were awarded with scholarships.
+The amount of the scholarship is 225 euros for students.

 The best students are considered those who, in certain scientific disciplines, possess particular preferences for scientific or artistic work, have awards gained at international and national competitions, and who, according to the curriculum of the institution of higher education at which they study, have passed all the exams from previous years of study and have achieved success index at least 9.00.